amethyst/amethyst/book/src/input/how_to_define_custom_control_bindings.md

 Using a custom type to handle input instead of using `String` has many advantages:

 * A `String` uses quite a lot of memory compared to something like an enum.
-* Inputting a `String` when retrieving input data is error-prone if you misstype it or change the name.
+* Inputting a `String` when retrieving input data is error-prone if you mistype it or change the name.
 * You will be able to add additional information to a custom type.

 ## Defining a Custom Type